OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

-On the algorithmic side, a somewhat involved logic is the CoordinateOperationFactory::createOperations() in `coordinateoperation.cpp`_ that takes a pair of source and target CRS and returns a set of possible coordinate operations (either single operations like a Conversion or a Transformation, or concatenated operations).
-It uses the intrinsinc structure of those objets to create the coordinate operation pipeline.
+On the algorithmic side, a somewhat involved logic is the CoordinateOperationFactory::createOperations() in `coordinateoperation.cpp`_ that takes a pair of source and target CRS and returns a set of possible `coordinate operations`_ (either single operations like a Conversion or a Transformation, or concatenated operations).
+It uses the intrinsinc structure of those objects to create the coordinate operation pipeline.
 That is, if going from a ProjectedCRS to another one, by doing first the inverse conversion from the source ProjectedCRS to its base GeographicCRS, then finding the appropriate transformation(s) from this base GeographicCRS to the base